MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 1. In the **Description** field, customize the default prompt to control how the summary is generated.
 You can:
    - Describe how to organize and present the information
-   - @mention specific field names to specify which fields to include in the summary
+   - @mention specific field names or views of related records to specify which fields or related records to include in the summary
    - Use natural language to provide curation instructions to the AI

+    > [!NOTE]
+    > - If you're connected to Dynamics 365, you can @mention:
+    >     - Records related to the account or opportunity through 1:N, N:1, or N:N relationship.
+    >     - Records related to a lookup field on the account or opportunity through 1:N, N:1, or N:N relationship.
+    > - If you're connected to Salesforce CRM, you can @mention:
+    >     - Records related to the account or opportunity through 1:N or N:1 relationship.
+    >     - Records related to a lookup field on the account or opportunity through 1:N or N:1 relationship.
-1. (Optional) Under **Notes summary** and **Interaction summary**, configure the number of weeks of content to include.
-By default, the summary includes content from the past 4 weeks.
-The maximum 12 weeks.
+1. Under **Notes summary** and **Interaction summary**, configure the number of weeks of notes and interactions to include.
+By default, the summary includes data from the past 4 weeks.
+The maximum is 12 weeks.

-    By default, these settings are turned on, and the summary includes notes and interactions from the past 4 weeks.
+    By default, these settings are turned on.
 If you want to exclude notes or interactions from the summary, turn off the respective setting.

 1. Select **Publish**.